Spin Response of a Magnetic Monopole and Quantum Hall Response in Topological Lattice Models through Local Invariants and Light: Correspondences on a 2D Topological Lattice Model

-The precise boundary conditions on the rhomboid Brillouin zone are expected to modify slightly the result.
-The simple point we are making here is that the Dirac approximation for graphene included through the $d_x$ and $d_y$ components reveals the linear response behavior of the pseudo-spin in real space.
-On the lattice, when $t_2\sim 0.2t$ the bands start to flatten around the Dirac points \cite{StephanKaryn} such that this approximation becomes more subtle.
-For larger values of $t_2$, numerically we observe some curvature effects on the plateau.
+This approximation tends to provide a good justification of why $\langle \sigma_z({\bf R}_i)\rangle$ is related to $\kappa$ and therefore also shows a plateau within the topological phase, as observed numerically in Fig. \ref{pseudospin}.
+For larger values of $t_2$, numerically we observe some curvature effects on the plateau for $\langle \sigma_z({\bf R}_i)\rangle$ which can be associated to deviations from the parabolic band approximation and to the flattening of the bands \cite{StephanKaryn}.
+The topological phase transition remains visible.
 Yet, the topological marker introduced on the sphere in Fig. \ref{spinresponse} remains applicable for all values of $B$ or $t_2$ on the lattice.

 It is then useful to present the numerical analysis in real space, resolved in each sublattice, associated to the Fourier transforms of $\langle n_{{\bf k},A}\rangle$ and $\langle n_{{\bf k},B}\rangle$: